Orthodox Icons: History & Meaning

 What are Eastern Orthodox Church icons?
 In a nutshell, they are specific works of religious icon art (in most cases, represented by paintings depicting Jesus Christ, the Mother of God, saints, archangels, events from Church history, scenes from the Bible, holy traditions, and theological concepts) that play an essential role in Orthodox Christian faith.

 The first religious icons, or rather the first images with common symbols of Christian meaning, date back to around 150 – 200 A.D.
 These unique antique icons were discovered by archeologists in the catacombs of Rome.
-However, the history of religious icons goes back even further, as very similar images were also found in the Holy Temple and some synagogues in Jerusalem.
-According to Church tradition, the first Orthodox icon, depicting the Virgin Mary and Christ, was painted by Evangelist Luke, the author of the Book of Acts and the Gospel of Luke.
-For today, it is known as the Theotokos of Vladimir and located in the Tretyakov Gallery in Moscow, Russia.
+However, the history of religious icons goes back even further as very similar images were also found in the Holy Temple and some synagogues in Jerusalem.
+According to Church tradition, the first Orthodox icon depicting the Virgin Mary and Christ was painted by the Evangelist Luke, the author of the Book of Acts and the Gospel of Luke.
+Today, it is known as the Theotokos of Vladimir and located in the Tretyakov Gallery in Moscow, Russia.

 Importance of incarnation

 Eastern Orthodox Church icons are probably the most important statement about the God’s nature.
 The fact is that before Jesus Christ came to earth as a flesh-and-blood person, God couldn’t be depicted.
 Thus, His incarnation into a human being gave people an opportunity to depict God Himself.
 For today, Orthodox Christianity icons of Jesus Christ are another proof that He became one of us.